darchr/AutoTM/docs/src/installation.md

     Using the Gurobi ILP solver is optional.
     If not selected during the setup step, an open-source solver [Cbc](https://projects.coin-or.org/Cbc) will be used.
+    However, since Cbc is considerably less powerful than Gurobi, larger ILP models will likely not be solvable in a reasonable period of time.

+## Acceptable Build Warnings

+CMake warnings regarding variable `TBB_ROOT` can be ignored.
+The version of `ngraph` used for this project does not use any of the `TBB` based code but does not build with `TBB` disabled.